 Edward Welbourne's Skills

-My various employers, over the years, have made use of – and given me opportunities to extend – my talents in the following areas:
+My various employers and colleagues, over the years, have made use of – and given me opportunities to extend – my talents in the following areas:

 Computing Languages.